Zhangjt9317/Biofuel-Group-Project/README.md

 - Source Code: https://github.com/Zhangjt9317/Biofuel-Group-Project

 ### Requirements

-Our code could only run in the PC mode because some of the packages are only available on a PC interface.
-Please check package availability before running the code.

-### Installation

 This program runs on python.
 User must have the following packages installed in local environment.